 To Use:

 Use a sponge or cloth to dab the area that needs to be cleaned.
-For full carpet cleaning, just sprinkle some baking soda over the carpet and then vacuume up.
+For full carpet cleaning, just sprinkle some baking soda over the carpet and then vacuum up.

 Ingredients: